cschonhaut/frontend-nanodegree-arcade-game/README.md

 #How the game is built

 ##Enemy Function
-- The enemy function is defined in the beginning of the code
-- This determines the image of the bugs, as well as the location & speed of the bugs
+- This determines the image of the bugs, as well as the location & speed of the bugs.
+The bugs are objects that the player must avoid
+- This is a class definition, which is assigning a function object to var Enemy.
+At this point in the code we have only defined enemy, we have not invoked it.
+- On the right side of the equation is a constructor function
+- Once the function is invoked the code will run, thereby encapsulating the properties via dot notation

 ###Math.floor
 - Rounds to a whole number